Our Lost Clipper team has grown and evolved over the last twenty+ years starting with Guy Noffsinger and his Naval thesis in 1999.

 Guy is now the Director / Producer for a new federal agency, the First Responder Network Authority (FirstNet.gov), which has partnered with AT&T to build the nation’s first secured wireless network for fire, police and EMS communications.

+Jeff is a once nominated and two-time documentary Emmy winner and multiple Telly Award receipient.
 As a Senior Video Production Specialist, Jeff is a graduate of the prestigious Ithaca College in New York and has honed his vast array of production skills into the well-respected Video Producer/Editor critical position within the Lost Clipper team.
-He met Guy Noffsinger shortly after completing his Naval thesis in 2001 at the Office of Naval Intelligence where the two worked together on various long-form projects together.
+He met Guy Noffsinger shortly after completing his Naval thesis in 2001 at the Office of Naval Intelligence where the two worked together on various long-form projects.

 DEA Narcos’ Steve Murphy visited Micronesia earlier in 2018 (the 4th trip) as lead investigator on The Lost Clipper exploration along with the entire team, and became hooked on the adventure and intrigue of our story.
 “The hunt for the world’s very first aerial hijacking at the hands of rogue Japanese agents before World War II comes to a head here on the exotic shores of Micronesia.
 A never before told story is being revealed in startling details that span nearly eighty years and, if solved, could rewrite history as we know it.”